Walter Mondale: Vice presidency (1977–1981)

-When Jimmy Carter won the Democratic nomination for president in 1976, he chose Mondale as his running mate.
+When Jimmy Carter won the Democratic nomination for President of the United States in 1976, he chose Mondale as his running mate.
 Mondale campaigned for the ticket in various states.
 While campaigning in Toledo, Ohio he said that the country needed a strong president to stop inflation and added that President Gerald Ford did not have the guts to stand up to big businesses.
 The ticket was narrowly elected on November 2, 1976, and Mondale was inaugurated as Vice President of the United States on January 20, 1977.
 He also became the first vice president to live at Number One Observatory Circle.

 Under Carter, Mondale traveled extensively throughout the nation and the world advocating the administration's foreign policy.
-His travels also included a visit to the USS Midway (CV-41), which was on station at the time in the Indian Ocean, during the Iran hostage crisis.
+His travels also included a visit to the USS Midway (CV-41), which was on station at the time in the Indian Ocean during the Iran hostage crisis.
 Mondale was the first vice president to have an office in the White House and established the concept of an "activist Vice President".
-He began the tradition of weekly lunches with the president, which continues to this day.
-More importantly, he expanded the vice president's role from figurehead to presidential advisor, full-time participant, and troubleshooter for the administration.
+He had weekly lunches with the president and expanded the vice president's role from figurehead to presidential advisor, full-time participant, and troubleshooter for the administration.
 Subsequent vice presidents have followed this model.
 In 1979, Twin Cities Public Television produced a documentary about his trip to Norway, titled Walter Mondale: There's a Fjord in Your Past, a play on the well-known advertising slogan "There's a Ford in Your Future".

 Mondale cast one tie-breaking vote in the U.S. Senate on November 4, 1977, allowing the Social Security financing bill to be passed.

 1980 election

 Carter and Mondale were renominated at the 1980 Democratic National Convention, but soundly lost to the Republican ticket of Ronald Reagan and George H. W. Bush.
-That year, Mondale opened the XIII Olympic Winter Games in Lake Placid, New York.
+That year, Mondale opened the 1980 Olympic Winter Games in Lake Placid, New York.

 Carter and Mondale were the longest-living post-presidential team in American history.
 On May 23, 2006, they had been out of office for 9,254 days (25 years, 4 months and 3 days), surpassing the former record established by President John Adams and Vice President Thomas Jefferson, both of whom died on July 4, 1826.
 On September 8, 2012, Carter surpassed Herbert Hoover as the president with the longest retirement from office.
 On April 23, 2014, Mondale surpassed Richard Nixon as the vice president with the longest retirement from office at 12,146 days (33 years, 3 months and 3 days).
-At the time of his death, Mondale was the oldest living U.S. vice president and Carter was (and remains) the oldest living U.S. president.
+At the time of his death, Mondale was the oldest living U.S. vice president and Carter was the oldest living U.S. president.